 You check to see if a person is excluded or disqualified in two ways:

-(a) You as a Federal agency official must check SAM Exclusions when you take any action listed in § 180.425.
+(a) As a Federal agency official, you must check SAM.gov Exclusions when you take any action listed in § 180.425.

-(b) You must review information that a participant gives you, as required by § 180.335, about its status or the status of the principals of a transaction.
+(b) You must review the information that a participant gives you, as required by § 180.335, about its status or the status of the principals of a transaction.

 § 180.435 What must I require of a primary tier participant?

-You as a Federal agency official must require each participant in a primary tier covered transaction to—
+As a Federal agency official, you must require each participant in a primary tier covered transaction to:

-(a) Comply with subpart C of this part as a condition of participation in the transaction; and
+(a) Comply with subpart C as a condition of participation in the transaction; and

-(b) Communicate the requirement to comply with subpart C of this part to persons at the next lower tier with whom the primary tier participant enters into covered transactions.
+(b) Communicate the requirement to comply with subpart C to persons at the next lower tier with whom the primary tier participant enters into covered transactions.

 § 180.440 What action may I take if a primary tier participant knowingly does business with an excluded or disqualified person?

-If a participant knowingly does business with an excluded or disqualified person, you as a Federal agency official may refer the matter for suspension and debarment consideration.
+If a participant knowingly does business with an excluded or disqualified person, you, as a Federal agency official, may refer the matter for suspension and debarment consideration.
 You may also disallow costs, annul or terminate the transaction, issue a stop work order, or take any other appropriate remedy.

 § 180.445 What action may I take if a primary tier participant fails to disclose the information required under § 180.335?

-If you as a Federal agency official determine that a participant failed to disclose information, as required by § 180.335, at the time it entered into a covered transaction with you, you may—
+As a Federal agency official, if you determine that a participant failed to disclose information, as required by § 180.335, at the time it entered into a covered transaction with you, you may:

 (a) Terminate the transaction for material failure to comply with the terms and conditions of the transaction; or